 While in her fifties Sewell first devised the idea to write her own book about horses.
 Initially intended, as she wrote in her diary, to be an instructional work to induce kindness, sympathy, and an understanding treatment of horses little did she know it would become a best-seller.
 Bustling Victorian London’s society, transportation and industry was dependent on horse power, but there were also emerging vegetarian and animal anti-cruelty groups.
 Through the trials and tribulations of Black Beauty we see a cross-section of the working conditions and quality of life for horses.

-How ‘Black Beauty’ Changed The Way We See Horses
+FROM How ‘Black Beauty’ Changed The Way We See Horses